logo

 2. Accounting professionals create financial reports that include income statements, balance sheets, and cash flow statements.
 They make sure that these statements adhere to the rules and accounting standards.

 3. Accounting professionals are essential to tax compliance and planning.
-While guaranteeing compliance with tax regulations, they assist businesses in minimising tax payments.
+While guaranteeing compliance with tax regulations, they assist businesses in minimizing tax payments.

 4. Auditing: To confirm the veracity and accuracy of financial statements, Certified Public Accountants (CPAs) undertake audits.
 Customers could also receive assurance services from them.